This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 We may know our skills are valuable, but we don’t know how to communicate them.

-For example, organized kitchens are both practical and optimize household work.
-Managing well-organized fridges and pantries generates savings in both time and money.
+For example, organized kitchens are both practical and efficient in optimizing household work.
+Maintaining well-organized fridges and pantries can lead to significant savings in both time and money.

 Well-planned menus reduce spending on your clients’ groceries.
-They can also provide for healthier, homemade meals, and allow them to have dinner with family.
-All these improvements have a positive impact on their mental, emotional and physical health.
+They can also provide healthier, homemade meals and allow them to have dinner with their family.
+All these improvements have a positive impact on their mental, emotional, and physical health.

-But, in our inexperience, we often have a difficult time communicating all these benefits when selling our services.
+However, due to our inexperience, we often struggle to effectively communicate all these benefits when selling our services.

-As new organizers with limited organizing experience, we haven’t had the chance to internalize the results we provide and create a vocabulary that will make the sale.
+As new organizers with limited organizing experience, we haven’t had the chance to internalize the results we provide and create a vocabulary that will effectively convey our message.

 2. What about my business expenses?